Goro Akechi is halfway out of class and glancing down at his phone to check for messages when he sees it. The calling card is his lock screen.

 For months before it happened, Goro daydreamed about killing Akira Kurusu.
 Not the way he was actually going to do it - the way he wanted to do it, secrecy and practicality be damned.
 It went like this:

 You’re friends.
 You act like you’re slipping bits of information about yourself to him, bat your lashes and give him the big sad orphan eyes.
 (Everything you tell him is a lie, of course.
-If he knows anything real about you, that’s it, you’ve already lost.)
+If you accidentally blurt out anything real to him again you might as well cut your own throat right there.)
 You always stand a bit too close, lean a bit too far in, put your hand on his arm casually, like you don’t realise that it might mean something.
 You invite him to the movies or some shit.

 And then, when this has been going on for - well, long enough, fantasies don’t really need an explicit timeline - you make your move.
 You find a way to be alone in that miserable attic with him and tell him something like Oh, Akira, you’re sooo special, the fact that you’ve never used a comb just turns me on so much, I can’t live with this secret eating away at me!
 I’m just so desperate for juvenile delinquent dick!
 Take me now!